Ataxia Diagnosis & Treatment

 1. Medications

-• Anti-seizure drugs – If ataxia is associated with seizure disorders.
+• Anti-seizure medications for ataxia linked to seizure disorders.

 3. Occupational Therapy